-- 5. Candidates with two years diploma from a recognized Government Board in a anaesthesia technology shall have passed plus 12 [10+2] with Physics, Chemistry and Biology, as principal subjects or candidates with 3 years diploma from a recognized Government Board in Anaesthesia Technology should have studied Physics, Biology and Chemistry as principal subjects during the tenure of the course. - 6.
-Lateral entry to second year of B.S anaesthesia Technology for candidates who have passed diploma program from the Government Boards and recognized by RGUHS, fulfilling the conditions specified above under sl.
-No. 5 and these students are eligible to take admission on lateral entry system only in the same subject studied at diploma level from the academic year 2008-09 vide RGUHS Notification no. AUTH/AHS/317/2008-09 dated 01.08.2008 Note: - a.
-The candidate shall have passed individually in each of the principal subjects. - b.
-Candidates who have completed diploma or vocational course through Correspondence shall not be eligible for any of the courses mentioned above.
+- 5. Candidates with two years diploma from a recognized Government Board in Perfusion technology shall have passed class 12 [10+2] with Physics, Chemistry and Biology, as subjects or candidates with 3 years diploma from a recognized Government Board in Perfusion technology should have studied Physics, Biology and Chemistry as subjects during the tenure of thecourse. - 6.
+Lateral entry to second year of B.Sc.Perfusion Technology for candidates who have passed diploma program from the Government Boards and recognized by RGUHS, fulfilling the conditions specified above under Sl.
+No. 5 and these students are eligible to take admission on lateral entry system only in the same subject studied at diploma level from the academic year 2008-09 vide RGUHS Notification no. AUTH/AHS/317/2008-09 dated:01.08.2008.